What is endometriosis?

 If you are experiencing infertility and have moderate to severe endometriosis, surgical removal of endometrial tissue may enhance your chances of becoming pregnant.
 However, this may not apply to women with mild endometriosis.

-It’s important to remember that multiple factors, including age and other health concerns can affect fertility.
+It’s important to remember that multiple factors, including age and other health concerns, can affect fertility.
 Women over 35 years old may benefit more from non-surgical interventions like in vitro fertilization (IVF), artificial insemination, or fertility medications.

 What’s the recovery from minimally invasive endometriosis surgery?

-Immediately following your outpatient surgery, it is normal to experience some discomfort upon waking up.
+Immediately following your outpatient surgery, it is expected to experience some discomfort upon waking up.
 However, you will be prescribed medications to help alleviate any pain.
 You should not drive or engage in sexual activity, swimming, or bathing in tubs until given the go-ahead.
 It is typical for the first period after a laparoscopy to be heavier and more painful than usual.

 A unique side effect caused by laparoscopic surgery is shoulder pain, which may last for 24-48 hours following surgery.